The Modern Resume Common Mistakes and Myths

 The Identity Anchor Rule

 When hiring quickly, a recruiter's brain looks for simple clues.
-Your email is the very first clue they see, and it acts as a "First Impression Anchor," setting the mood for how they read your whole resume.
+Your email is the first clue they see, and it acts as a "First Impression Anchor," setting the mood for how they read your whole resume.
 Before they even read your first job duty, they have already judged three hidden things about you based on your email.

 1